Nightscou2018/pebble_basic_openaps/README.md

 # pebble_basic_openaps
+I am in the innital testing of this idea.

 Sending basic update messages to pebble from an openaps rig

 Takes advantage of small pebble displays such as newer timeround models